ayaovi/LuckyDivisor/README.md

 - *release*, for the releasing new versions of the game.
 - *hotfix*, for fixing issues or bugs that pop up during live.

 Moreover, because we always aim for writing easily testable code, we would ask of you to use the [*S.O.L.I.D*](https://github.com/bradvin/SOLID) approach in your function and class definitions.
+We would like to use the [*TDD*](http://agiledata.org/essays/tdd.html) approach for development as much as possible.
+It make be difficult at the start but once you get the hang of it, it is comparable to a runaway train (i.e. easy to stop).

 As such everything is done through [*pull requests*](https://help.github.com/articles/creating-a-pull-request/).